manuGil/GitCoDev/gitcodev/curriculum.md

 **Learning Objectives:**
 - Understand the concept of branches in Git repositories.
-- Apply Git operations for creating and merging branches in a local Git repository.
+- Apply Git operations to create and merge branches in a local Git repository.
 - Understand the concepts of bare and remote Git repositories.
 - Clone and push changes to remote Gir repositories.
-- Syncronize changes between local and remote Git repositories.
+- Synchronise changes between local and remote Git repositories.

 <details>